HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 There are many mansions in the Father’s house, many degrees in glory, and many ranks of saints as well as of angels.
 There is such a thing as being saved with loss, such a thing as missing our crowns even though we may get to heaven.
 There are also many “virgins,” real virgins, who go and buy, and come at length with deficiencies repaired, but are in readiness too late to be admitted to the place and honor of the queen.

-The messages to the seven churches in Revelation 2-3 do make a distinction among believers.
-To the church in Smyrna, Christ says, “He who overcomes shall not be hurt by the second death.”
-(2:11) To be worthy of not being “hurt by the second death” is, without doubt, a great reward, and it certainly meant something to these people who were facing serious persecution and facing the possibility of experiencing soon their first death.
+To be worthy of not being “hurt by the second death” is a great reward, and it certainly meant something to these people who were facing serious persecution and facing the possibility of experiencing soon their first death.
 But the Lord also said to them, “Be faithful until death, and I will give you the crown of life.”
-(2:10) That is, to be faithful until the end of one’s life, whether it be by martyrdom or by continued obedience to the will of God, this would result in being granted a “crown of life”.
+(Revelation 2:10) That is, to be faithful until the end of one’s life, whether it be by martyrdom or by continued obedience to the will of God, this would result in being granted a “crown of life”.

-And the other point the Scripture in Exodus tells us is that it is not human beings (like Moses), but God, who decides who can be written in it and who can’t.
+What Moses’ experience in the Book of Exodus tells us is that only God, not human beings (like Moses), can decide who is to be written in the Book of Life and who isn’t.
 And yet this is not a matter of predestination, for our being written in the Book of Life depends on us – our deeds and decisions.

 But thankfully, we can be “born again”.
 Jesus explained in no uncertain terms,